MicrosoftLearning/dp-420-cosmos-db-dev/instructions/26-sdk-troubleshoot.md

 1. We'll need to decide what our error-handling code should do.
 Reviewing the [create document status codes][/rest/api/cosmos-db/create-a-document#status-codes], we could choose to create error-handling code for every possible status code for this operation.
 In this lab, we will only consider from this list, status Code 403 a 409.
 All other status codes returned will just display the system error message.

-    > &#128221; Note that while we will code a task to do if we encounter a 403 exception, in this lab we will not generate that type of an error with exception.
+    > &#128221; Note that while we will code a error-hadling task for a 403 exceptions, in this lab we will not generate a 403 exception.

-1. Let's add error handling for top function named `CompeteTaskOnCosmosDB`.
-Locate `while` cycle in the function `Main` about lines 45 and wrap up call of `CompeteTaskOnCosmosDB` with error handling.
-The first thing to notice in this new code, is that on the **catch** we're capturing an exception of type `CosmosException` class.
-This class included the property `StatusCode`, which gets the request completion status code from the Azure Cosmos DB service.
-The `StatusCode` property is of type `System.Net.HttpStatusCode`, so if you notice we actually compare its value against the field names from the .NET [HTTP Status Code][dotnet/api/system.net.httpstatuscode].
+1. Let's add error handling for the function named **CompleteTaskOnCosmosDB**.
+Locate the **while** loop in the function **Main** on line **45** and wrap up the calls of **CompleteTaskOnCosmosDB** with and error-handling code.
+We will replace the **CompleteTaskOnCosmosDB** statement on line **47** for the code below.
+The first thing to notice in this new code, is that on the **catch** we're capturing an exception of type **CosmosException** class.
+This class includes the property **StatusCode**, which returns the request completion status code from the Azure Cosmos DB service.
+The **StatusCode** property is of type **System.Net.HttpStatusCode**, we can use this value and compare it against the field names from the .NET [HTTP Status Code][dotnet/api/system.net.httpstatuscode].

     ```C#
         try
         {
-            await CompeteTaskOnCosmosDB(consoleinputcharacter, CustomersDB_Customer_container);
+            await CompleteTaskOnCosmosDB(consoleinputcharacter, CustomersDB_Customer_container);
         }
         catch (CosmosException e)
         {